On our last night in Atlanta, Ben brought me to a Chinese restaurant in the neighbourhood. He still crave for Asian food.

 Martin Luther King, Jr. National Historic Site was established in 1980.
 The goal is to preserve the places where Martin Luther King, Jr. was born, lived, worked, worshipped, and is buried.

 One of Martin Luther King, Jr.’s words of wisdom.
-More on following page.
-Click here to continue reading
+Continue reading

 Ben slept in because he was awake in the middle of the night.
 He is a light sleeper.